TIETON, Wash. — When Ed Marquand first saw the small town of Tieton just outside Yakima, the area was in pretty rough shape.

 Now spaces long empty are home to talents like the kinetic sound sculptor, Trimpin.

-"The sound space we have here consists of many of the instruments he's made over the decades," said Marquand.
+"The sound space we have here consists of many of the instruments he's made over the decades," Marquand said.
 "They can live here; he can use the space to compose for them.
 Occasionally, they go off to museum exhibits, and then they come back."

 Marquand said they also took a cold storage room with very high ceilings and created an art gallery with changing exhibitions.